thayes3116/bieBAY/README.md

 This is the table of the current products for sale from the database.
 ![](/Images_for_Read_Me/CustomerCompletedSale.png)
 After the transaction is completed, the inventory is updated and the product sales are updated in deparments tables.
-Here is a link to watch the customer view demo video in this repo file name is "customer demo.mov"
+Look for this link to watch the customer view demo video in this repo file name is "customer demo.mov"

  MANAGER VIEW